Reach the Beach Ultra

 Entry - £99, includes Fully Stocked Pitstops, Reach the Beach Finishers Medal and Exclusive Run Rugged Snood

-Starting on Lochinver breakwater, you'll take a quick trip through Culag Woods before setting off towards Glencanisp Estste.
+Starting on Lochinver breakwater, you'll take a quick trip through Culag Woods, taking in your first beach - the fairytail-like White Shore - before setting off towards Glencanisp Estste.
 You'll quickly find yourself on rugged Highland trail - following the River Inver, with stunning mountain views to Quinag and Suilven.

 70km, 7 beaches.
 The ultimate Run Rugged adventure.